tomsWebConsulting/twcsl/Bookmarklet/Code Block Warning Toggle/README.md

 * Add code from file **[code block warning toggle.bookmarklet][2]** as the URL for a bookmark in your browser named **Code Block Warning Toggle**.

-* Go to a page with a code block.
-Edit the page.
+* Go to a Page with a code block.
+Edit the Page.
 When code block warnings are interfering with your editing experience use the bookmarklet.

 ## What is a bookmarklet?